-While shifting from one carrier to another might seem like a way to improve service, jumping may not help.
+While shifting from one carrier to another might seem like a way to improve service and transportation cost, jumping may not help.
 In fact, it’s possible service will further decline.

 Several other steps tend to be more effective.
 One is to take a longer-term perspective, work with a carrier, and establish a partnership that benefits all involved.
 Another is to build lead time into processes and set realistic expectations with end customers.

 For more insight on the motor freight environment we expect to emerge in 2021, watch our webinar focused on Brokerage and Capacity Planning 2021.
 We take a deeper dive into the outlook for LTL, Truckload and International transportation in our Freight Rate Outlook 2021.
 Read it today for multi-modal rate forecasts and analysis from our Supply Chain Masters.